sandialabs/SetProgramOptions/README.md

 It is necessary to provide a CMake variant for variable expansions because the CMake syntax for variables is different than that used by Bash.
 In CMake fragment files:
 - environment variables are written as `$ENV{VARNAME}`
-- internal cmake variables are written as: `${VARNAME}`
+- internal CMake variables are written as: `${VARNAME}`

 We can attempt to still allow these to be used if generating _bash_ output but only if it can be resolved to something that is known to the calling environment (i.e., either a string or an environment variable).
 In this case, we cache the _known_ values of the VARAIBLE as we process the .ini file and perform substitutions with the _last known value_.
-An exception shoudl be thrown if the generator encounteres an _unhandled_ CMake variable when generating _bash_ output.
+An exception should be thrown if the generator encounteres an _unhandled_ CMake variable when generating _bash_ output.

 For example, to append `-fopenmp` to the `CMAKE_CXX_FLAGS` variable is something one might wish to do: